35/6 As A Mixed Number

 Step 4: Write the Mixed Number

 Combine the whole number and the fraction to form the mixed number.
-Therefore, 35/6 as a mixed number is 5 5/6.
+Which means, 35/6 as a mixed number is 5 5/6.

 Understanding the Process: Why Does This Work?

 The method works because it's essentially separating the whole numbers from the fractional part.
+Because of that, the remainder (5) represents the portion of 6 that is left over.
+The quotient (5) represents those complete sets of 6.
 When we divide 35 by 6, we're finding out how many times 6 goes into 35 completely.
-The quotient (5) represents those complete sets of 6.
-The remainder (5) represents the portion of 6 that is left over.
 This leftover portion is expressed as a fraction with the original denominator.

 Visual Representation: Understanding Fractions Geometrically

 Imagine you have 35 identical objects.
+Here's the thing — these 5 objects represent the remaining fraction, 5/6.
+Practically speaking, you will have 5 objects left over (35 - 30 = 5).
 If you want to group them into sets of 6, you can form 5 complete sets (5 x 6 = 30 objects).
-You will have 5 objects left over (35 - 30 = 5).
-These 5 objects represent the remaining fraction, 5/6.
 So, you have 5 complete sets and 5/6 of another set, which visually demonstrates why 35/6 equals 5 5/6.

 Practical Examples: Applying the Conversion